 Station 22 in the early 1960's

-The Bainbridge Island Fire Department has been serving our community for over 75 years.
+The Bainbridge Island Fire Department has served our community for over 80 years.
 In the summer of 1942, Louis W. Sinnett formed Kitsap County Fire Protection District Number 2.
-At that time, the Department had one truck and 16 volunteers who were called by telephone at home to respond to fires.
-By 1955, there was a fire station in Winslow, manned by volunteers, who dispatched all fire calls.
+At that time, the Department had one truck and 16 volunteers called by telephone at home to respond to fires.
+By 1955, a fire station in Winslow was manned by volunteers, who dispatched all fire calls.

-In 1958 Chief Sinnett retired and was replaced by Chief "Squirrel" Callaham.
-The 1960's were a decade of growth for the Department.
+In 1958, Chief Sinnett retired and was replaced by Chief "Squirrel" Callaham.
+The 1960s were a decade of growth for the Department.
 That year, two Ford "attack" pumpers were purchased, and in 1961, another pumper and a pumper/tanker were purchased.
 In 1969, two Ford tankers were acquired, and the Department hired three full-time dispatchers.
-A Seagrave pumper was purchased in 1970 which provided the Department with its first diesel powered truck that could pump 1750 gallons per minute – over three times the flow of the attack pumpers.
+A Seagrave pumper was purchased in 1970, providing the Department with its first diesel-powered truck that could pump 1750 gallons per minute – over three times the flow of the attack pumpers.
 At this point, the Department had obtained eight pieces of apparatus through donations and community support.

-In 1971 Don Beach became the Fire Chief.
-By 1972, airlifts began to speed up transports through the use of Army MAST helicopters.
-In 1976, the answering and dispatching of all emergency calls was taken over by the 911 center in Bremerton, "CenCom", as it is known today.
+In 1971, Don Beach became the Fire Chief.
+By 1972, airlifts began to speed up transports using Army MAST helicopters.
+In 1976, the answering and dispatching of all emergency calls were taken over by the 911 center in Bremerton, "CenCom," as it is known today.

-The Department, under the direction of Chief Beach, began offering CPR classes to the public in 1974, and introduced Public Education classes in the local schools.
+Under Chief Beach's direction, the Department began offering CPR classes to the public in 1974 and introduced Public Education classes in the local schools.

 The next 20 years marked rapid growth and expansion for the Department.
-In the mid 1970s, the residents of Bainbridge Island approved the construction of a new station located at the corner of New Brooklyn and Madison Avenue.
-With an increasing call volume, the Department was in need of funding to purchase more apparatus, build a new station and hire additional paid staff.
-In 1993, the voters approved a levy increase that would allow the Department to meet some of those needs.
+In the mid-1970s, the residents of Bainbridge Island approved the construction of a new station located at the corner of New Brooklyn and Madison Avenue.
+With an increasing call volume, the Department needed funding to purchase more apparatus, build a new station, and hire additional paid staff.
+In 1993, the voters approved a levy increase, allowing the Department to meet some of those needs.

-In 1994, the Department officially became the "Bainbridge Island Fire Department”.
-As the commercial development of Bainbridge Island increased, the viability of a ladder truck was researched to provide aerial firefighting capabilities.
-In 1996, plans were made to construct new station 23 on the north end of Bainbridge Island, which would include a training facility for career and volunteer members.
+1994 the Department officially became the "Bainbridge Island Fire Department”.
+As Bainbridge Island's commercial development increased, a ladder truck's viability was researched to provide aerial firefighting capabilities.
+In 1996, plans were made to construct new station 23 on the north end of Bainbridge Island, including a training facility for career and volunteer members.

 Increasing demands for emergency services guided the leadership of the Department to commit to creating a larger career staff to guarantee that responders would be available every hour of every day, including a team of Paramedics.
-In 2005, the community approved a temporary levy lid lift to replace emergency response apparatus including new fire engines and tenders.
-In recent years, the Department has acquired over $1 million in grant funds to purchase safety equipment for its members, and to recruit and retain volunteers.
-The focus on exploring cost-saving options has made the Bainbridge Island Fire Department a leader in resource sharing, and has guided the district in exploring staffing programs to meet the increasing demand for services.
+2005 the community approved a temporary levy lid lift to replace emergency response apparatus, including new fire engines and tenders.
+In recent years, the Department has acquired over $1 million in grant funds to purchase its members' safety equipment and recruit and retain volunteers.
+The focus on exploring cost-saving options has made the Bainbridge Island Fire Department a leader in resource sharing and has guided the district in exploring staffing programs to meet the increasing demand for services.